Velnota/Created-On-Velnota/README.md

 Uses Jekyll and [Forty theme](https://github.com/andrewbanchich/forty-jekyll-theme).

 You can contribute to the Velnota Products Page by being bound to the given licenses.
+You may only edit a post that lists you as a contributor at the end of the article.
+Specifically, your GitHub username.

 Please read our [security policy](/SECURITY.md) for reporting any bugs or vulnerabilities in Velnota or